Olin D. Johnston: Execution of George Stinney

 It may be interesting for you to know that Stinney killed the smaller girl to rape the larger one.
 Then he killed the larger girl and raped her dead body.
 Twenty minutes later he returned and attempted to rape her again, but her body was too cold.
 All of this he admitted himself.

 It is reported that these statements were merely rumors, and were contradicted at the time by the medical examination report on the girl's body.
 In 2014, 70 years after the execution, Stinney's conviction was posthumously overturned.
+His case is remembered in the modern day as a wrongful execution and miscarriage of justice.

 Death

 Johnston died on April 18, 1965, following a long battle with cancer.
 In eulogizing Johnston, his longtime associate, Senator George Aiken of Vermont, noted – "During his entire career in the Senate, he worked for those who needed his help most and whom it would have been easy to ignore and neglect."
 At the dedication of the Johnston Room at the South Caroliniana Library, Governor Robert McNair described Johnston as "a working man, and those who made his public life possible were working people....He was a man of conviction who arrived at a time when hard decisions had to be made."
 Johnston was interred in a cemetery at Barkers Creek Baptist Church, where he attended Sunday services during his boyhood years, near Honea Path, South Carolina.

 Johnston's daughter, Elizabeth Johnston Patterson, served in the U.S. House of Representatives from South Carolina's 4th congressional district from 1987 to 1993.
 In the 1986 general election she defeated Mayor Bill Workman of Greenville, the son of the man whom her father had defeated in his last race for the U.S. Senate in 1962.
 Patterson was the unsuccessful 1994 Democratic nominee for lieutenant governor.